vitessio/website/content/en/docs/reference/vreplication/v2/complete.md

 ### Command

 ```
-MoveTables/Reshard -v2 [-keep_data] [-rename_tables] Complete <targetKs.workflow>
+MoveTables/Reshard -v2 [-keep_data] [-rename_tables] [-dry_run]
+  Complete <targetKs.workflow>
 ```

 ### Description
+**Alert: This is a destructive command**

 `Complete` is used after all traffic has been switched.
-It removes vreplication-related artifacts like rows from vreplication and copy_state in the side-car \_vt database, routing rules and blacklisted tables (for MoveTables) from the topo.
+It removes vreplication-related artifacts like rows from vreplication and copy_state in the side-car \_vt database, routing rules, and blacklisted tables (for MoveTables) from the topo.
 Also, by default, the source tables (or source shards) are dropped.

 ### Parameters